Skip to main content

 Technical Analysis

-CVE-2025-8824 is a high-severity stack-based buffer overflow vulnerability affecting multiple Linksys range extender models, including RE6250, RE6300, RE6350, RE6500, RE7000, and RE9000, specifically in firmware versions up to 20250801.
-The vulnerability resides in the setRIP function within the /goform/setRIP endpoint, where improper handling of the RIPmode and RIPpasswd parameters allows an attacker to overflow the stack buffer.
+CVE-2025-8824 is a high-severity stack-based buffer overflow vulnerability affecting multiple Linksys range extender models, including RE6250, RE6300, RE6350, RE6500, RE7000, and RE9000, with firmware versions up to 20250801.
+The vulnerability resides in the setRIP function within the /goform/setRIP endpoint.
+Specifically, the flaw arises from improper handling of the RIPmode and RIPpasswd parameters, which can be manipulated by an attacker to overflow the stack buffer.
 This overflow can lead to arbitrary code execution or cause the device to crash, resulting in denial of service.
-The vulnerability is remotely exploitable without requiring user interaction or prior authentication, making it particularly dangerous.
-The CVSS 4.0 score of 8.7 reflects the ease of exploitation (network attack vector, low complexity), lack of required privileges or user interaction, and the high impact on confidentiality, integrity, and availability.
-Although the vendor was notified early, no response or patch has been issued, and public exploit code has been disclosed, increasing the risk of active exploitation in the wild.
+The vulnerability is remotely exploitable without requiring user interaction or authentication, making it particularly dangerous.
+The CVSS v4.0 score is 8.7 (high), reflecting the ease of exploitation (network attack vector, low attack complexity), no privileges or user interaction needed, and a high impact on confidentiality, integrity, and availability.
+Although the vendor was notified early, no response or patch has been provided, and a public exploit has been disclosed, increasing the risk of active exploitation.
+The affected devices are commonly used as Wi-Fi range extenders in home and small office environments, often connected to critical network infrastructure, which could allow attackers to pivot into internal networks or intercept sensitive communications.

 Potential Impact